stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

 ## Syncing Pulp content with Ark

+The dnf repo snapshots used are defined in `environments/common/inventory/group_vars/all/timestamps.yml` and may change with each release.

+The current snapshots can be synced from Ark to the local Pulp by running `ansible/adhoc/sync-pulp.yml`.
+By default this syncs repositories for Rocky `9.5`, but this can be overriden if necessary by setting `pulp_site_target_distribution_version` via an extravar.

+Alternatively, this sync can be performed automatically during an image build.
+To enable this, add `builder` to the `pulp` group in e.g.
+`environments/$ENV/inventory/groups` (note the `pulp` group just dictates which host starts the sync, not which host is running the Pulp server).
+In this case `pulp_site_target_distribution_version` is automatically determined from the builder VM's OS distribution.

-If the `pulp` group is added to the Packer build groups, the local Pulp server will be synced with Ark on build.
-You must authenticate with Ark by overriding `pulp_site_upstream_username` and `pulp_site_upstream_password` with your vault encrypted Ark dev credentials. `dnf_repos_username` and `dnf_repos_password` must remain unset to access content from the local Pulp.
-Content can also be synced by running `ansible/adhoc/sync-pulp.yml`.
-By default this syncs repositories for Rocky 9.5 with x86_64 architecture, but can be overriden by setting extravars for `pulp_site_target_distribution`, `pulp_site_target_distribution_version` and `pulp_site_target_distribution_version_major`.
+In either case you must authenticate with Ark by overriding `pulp_site_upstream_username` and `pulp_site_upstream_password` with your vault encrypted Ark dev credentials, and `dnf_repos_username` and `dnf_repos_password` must remain unset.